kasperg3971/independent-study/entries/entry-4.md

 Start working on my final project, I have learned and tinkered a lot through these weeks of independent study.
 Now it is time to start creating my masterpiece.
 I'm gonna look into APIs, so I could create a d3 interactive graph with from an API or dataset.

 ### Takeaways:
-Mr. Mueller said to treat your entry-4 like a 2 week blog, so I have been tinkering and learning more during these three weeks, and now I'm gonna start doing my final project.
+Mr. Mueller said to treat your entry-4 like a 2 week blog, so I have been tinkering and learning more during these couple of weeks, and now I'm gonna start doing my final project.
 During break we had a lot of free time, so it's good to use that time also to tinker.
  <p align = "center">
   <img src = "Welcome-Back-to-School.gif" width="700" height="377">
 </p>